Buying Opinions: The Principal's Problem

-To solve the principal's contracting problem, we adopt a two-step approach: for every implementable distribution $F$, we solve the principal's cost minimization problem:
+To solve the principal's contracting problem, we adopt a two-step approach: first, for every implementable distribution \(F\), we solve the principal's cost minimization problem:

-where $p_j$ is the (unconditional) probability that posterior $\mathbf{x}_j$ realizes, subject to \ref{fci1}, \ref{fci2}, and \ref{fci3} in Lemma \ref{fcontrimp}; denote its value by $\Gamma(F)$.
-Then the principal chooses an implementable distribution $F$ to maximize her payoff under agency, $\int V(\mathbf{x}) \, dF(\mathbf{x}) - \Gamma(F)$.
-Like most papers studying moral hazard problems, we focus on the first step.
+subject to \ref{fci1}, \ref{fci2}, and \ref{fci3} in Lemma \ref{fcontrimp}; denote its value by $\Gamma(F)$.
+Second, the principal chooses an implementable distribution \(F\) to maximize her payoff under agency, $\int V(\mathbf{x}) \, dF(\mathbf{x}) - \Gamma(F)$.
+Like most papers studying moral hazard, we focus on the first step.